plan-vision/hppcrt/README.txt

 dynamically at runtime.
 That means in particular using the enhanced for loop without any dynamic allocation underneath.

-* toArray(existing array) for every container, good for array reuse in RealTime environnement

 * Primitive and Objects in-place array sorts, similar to java.util.Arrays with Comparable and Comparator versions.

 * [Object|primitives]Arrays as a complement of java.util.Arrays for in-place buffer manipulation : reverse, rotate...etc.